evanhackett/project-list/README.md

-# Curated Project List
+# Curated List of My Open Source Projects

 ## Introduction

 This is simply a list of all of my (mostly) personal projects that I feel are worth linking to.

-This is not a portfolio page.
-Think of it like a slightly curated list of my github repos.
+**This is not a portfolio page**.
+Think of it like a curated list of my github repos.

 At any given time this may be out of date.

+This does not include professional projects or closed source projects.

 ## The List